Open Accessibility Menu

 Taking a few minutes each month to check your breasts may save your life.

+Adult women of all ages are encouraged to perform breast self-exams at least once a month.
 This simple procedure should be done 7-10 days after your menstrual period starts.
-After menopause or a hysterectomy, breasts should be examined on the first day of the month.
-Also, be sure to have clinical breast exams and mammograms on schedule.
+After menopause or following a hysterectomy, breasts should be examined on the same day of each month, such as the 1st or the 15th day of the month.

 woman looking at breasts in mirror